sheadawson/silverstripe-blocks/README.md

 </article>
 ```

-$BlockArea(BeforeContent) will loop over and display all blocks added to the current page
+$BlockArea(BeforeContent) will loop over and display all blocks assigned to the BeforeContent area on the current page

 ### Add Blocks in the CMS